EngqvistLab/Supplemetenary_scripts_datasets_R2LG/Genomics/README.md

 ### Description
-This folder contains all code and data requierd for the *S. cerevisiae* genomics analysis (Figure 5).
+This folder contains all code and data required for the *S. cerevisiae* genomics analysis (Figure 5).

 #### Datasets
 All input data is available in the `data` folder.